Chantal-Yvonne/qr-code-component/README.md

 ### What I learned
--How to follow  design system(colors, fonts,spacing) using  style guide.
+- How to follow  design system(colors, fonts,spacing) using  style guide.
--How to center element vertically nd horizontally uing flexbox.
+- How to center element vertically nd horizontally uing flexbox.
--How to deploy  project uing Github Pages.
+- How to deploy  project uing Github Pages.

 ## Author